anishadhar4/crypto_tracker/README.md

 # crypto_tracker
-It provides the user with the exact price detailing of the crypto currency
+A simple python based project which provides the user with the exact price detailing of the crypto currency